Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 11. Maintain regular contact with the institution and request progress reports on the parent in writing.

-12. Assess and incorporate information provided by the institution into the case plan and court reports, and document any barriers to the parent’s access to court-mandated services and his/her ability to maintain contact with the child.
+12. Assess and incorporate information provided by the institution into the case plan and court reports, and document any barriers to the parent’s access to court-mandated services and their ability to maintain contact with the child.

 Requesting Notification of Release